johnnybigoo/Elevator-Media-Streamer/README.md

 Rocket Elevators Foundation is the 9th week project for the Odyssey 14 weeks program in CodeBoxx.

-By the 9th week We have created an INTERVENTION page that will be reponsible to send the intervention requests to MySql Database storing data on the intervention table and also creating a ticket with Zendesk API
+By the 9th week We have created an INTERVENTION page that will be responsible to send the Intervention requests to MySql Database storing data on the intervention table and also creating a ticket with Zendesk API